 Vernon Crawley Science Center

-Distinguished Building Award Submission
+Interior Architecture Award Submission

 The Vernon Crawley Science Center consolidates the Sciences programs into a single building with labs, classrooms and offices.
-The plan is organized to express program space types as discrete volumes clustered around the lab core.
+The plan is organized to express program space types as discrete volumes clustered around the core.
 Two special program spaces - the Hybrid Science Lab and the Student Group Study Room - are articulated as “Jewel Boxes” on the façade, and provide both a visual beacon to the community beyond, as well as a perch from which to see and be seen from the Quad.

 Expanses of glass express shared-use spaces, while punched windows express offices and classrooms.
 The graphic brick/window pattern suggests the randomness of unexplained phenomena and the role of science in finding order therein.
 Glass fritting carries the same pattern, expressing the movement of circulation within, while reducing solar loads.